AashiAgarw/StaySafePurdue/index.md

  Our project interactively presents data from Purdue's Daily Crime Log in a Bubble Map using data scraping techniques and Google Maps API.
  We hope that our user friendly visual of crime on campus empowers students to take control over their safety.

+ **Accomplishments**

+ - Used a web scraping tool to efficiently add hundereds of purdue crime data points to a csv file.
+ - Used jupyter notebook to convert recorded building names into addresses, and then into coordinate points.
+Some issue were that the locations were entered manually, so spelling errors made it hard to automate this process.

 **Future Steps**